BND Hamburger Icon

 Net profit margin

-Net profit margin is the most difficult type of profit margin to track, but it gives you the most insight into your bottom line.
-It takes into account all expenses and income from other sources – such as investments.
+Net profit margin is the most difficult type of profit margin to track.
+However, it gives you the most insight into your bottom line.
+It takes into account all expenses and income from other sources, such as investments.
 Here is the simplified formula for net profit margin:

 Net income ÷ Revenue x 100 = Net profit margin

-Your net income can also be defined as your gross revenue minus pretty much all of your costs – including COGS, operating expenses, interest and taxes.
+Your net income can also be defined as your gross revenue minus pretty much all of your costs, including the cost of goods sold (COGS), operating expenses, interest and taxes.

 How can you improve profit margins?

-Your company’s margins reflect the overall profitability of your business, relative to its gross sales.
-While many companies looking to grow focus their efforts on increasing sales, improving profit margins is another way that business owners can drastically increase their profitability.
+Your company’s margins reflect its overall profitability relative to its gross sales.
+While many companies seeking fast business growth focus their efforts on improving sales, increasing profit margins is another way business owners can drastically boost profitability.
 By widening your profit margins, you can make more from every dollar of your gross revenue.

-You should always know how much money your business is spending.
-One of the most important steps in improving your profit margins is tracking expenses.
+• Track expenses: One of the most important steps in improving your profit margins is tracking business expenses.
 If you don’t know what you’re spending money on, how can you cut costs and ultimately improve your profit margins?

-If your gross profit margin and operating profit margin are healthy, but your net profit margin shows issues with the bottom line, you have both nonessential operating costs and overhead you can cut.
+• Cut operating and overhead costs: If your gross profit margin and operating profit margin are healthy, but your net profit margin shows issues with the bottom line, you have nonessential operating costs and overhead you can cut.
 If the problem shows up at the level of the operating profit margin, your operating costs are more than you can cover at the price you’re charging for your goods or services.

-Wentworth recommended tracking specific customer and product profit margins.
-If you have an unprofitable product or service, he added, you should raise prices, reduce production costs, or discontinue it.
+• Track customer and product profit margins: Wentworth recommends tracking specific customer and product profit margins.
+If you have an unprofitable product or service with an exceptionally low price, consider raising its price, reducing production costs or discontinuing it.

-Business News Daily editorial staff contributed to the writing and reporting in this article.
+Dock Treece contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top